Uncheon station

 Uncheon station is a railway station on the Gyeongui–Jungang Line in South Korea.
 It is currently served by the Gyeongui–Jungang Line Munsan-Imjingang shuttle service.

 The station lacks ticket vending machines.
 The station was planned to be abandoned entirely; however community pressure caused Korail to change its decision.
-The station was temporarily closed in October 2, 2019 when the Gyeongui–Jungang Line was extended to Imjingang station as a shuttle service from Munsan, and has been relocated and reopened at the relocated location on December 17, 2022.
+The station was temporarily closed on October 2, 2019, when the Gyeongui–Jungang Line was extended to Imjingang station as a shuttle service from Munsan, and has been relocated and reopened at the relocated location on December 17, 2022.